ElderAS/mongoose-transfer/README.md

 {
   model: 'SomeModel', //Name of the model that has a reference to this model
   key: 'reference' //Name of the key that holds the relation.
-You can send an array aswell }
+You can send an array aswell
+  //(OPTIONAL)
+  condition: { company: '...' } // Object that extends the mongoose query -> same style as query object in mongoose
+  //OR
+  condition: function(doc) { // Function which takes each document entry as a parameter and returns true or false (Promise is allowed)
+    return doc.company === '...'
+  }
+}
 ```